Techfest: Structure and organisation

 Techfest is an entirely student-organized body.
 The core committee has 24 members: two Overall Coordinators at the helm and 22 managers who overlook all the aspects and activities of Techfest.
 Each Manager has a portfolio assigned to them which can be broadly categorized into two sections - administration and events.
 The administrative portfolios primarily include tasks like accounts, infrastructure, marketing, hospitality, publicity and media along with helping with the events.
-The events portfolios include responsibility for each of the numerous happenings and initiatives taken by Techfest each year.
+The events portfolios include responsibility for each of the numerous happenings and initiatives are taken by Techfest each year.
 A team of over 800 Coordinators and Organizers along with 2500+ College ambassadors works in sync with the managers to execute and implement the activities of the festival.
-Each manager has their own team of coordinators and organisers, who together take care of every little detail of the department and ensure that ideas of the team are executed smoothly.
+Each manager has their own team of coordinators and organisers, who together take care of every little detail of the department and ensure that the ideas of the team are executed smoothly.